Harold Castro Player Props: Rockies vs. Tigers

 Harold Castro At The Plate

-- Castro is hitting .271 with eight doubles, a home run and five walks.
+- Castro has eight doubles, a home run and five walks while batting .268.

-- Castro has driven home a run in 15 games this year (27.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..
+- Castro has driven in a run in 15 games this season (27.3%), including six games with more than one RBI (10.9%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run 16 times this year (29.6%), including one multi-run game.
+- He has scored at least one run 16 times this season (29.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.